harlan-zw/WP-Development-Environment/svn/easy-development/trunk/readme.txt

 - **Template Hints** See which templates are loading for the page you are on

-The outcome is to exchange security for ease of use, for that reason it's important that you take the security measures needed to ensure that someone can't take advantage of the site with this plugin enabled.
+The goal is to exchange security for ease of use, for that reason it's important that you take the security measures needed to ensure that someone can't take advantage of the site with this plugin enabled.

 If you're running on a staging environment ensure you have setup a [htpasswd](http://www.htaccesstools.com/htpasswd-generator/)